RMHogervorst/satrdayamsterdam_for_tha_loop/README.md

 Let's work out this 'problem' in R. In real life we would have to have some place for the cats and their bowls.
 In R the place for cats and their bowls can be a data.frame (or tibble).

 Let's start with the cats.
-The cats have a name and a temperament: they are good or bad.
+The cats have a name and a temperament: they are good (❤️) or bad (⚡).
 Let's call that goodness[1].

 ``` r
 library(tibble)